Most leptin supplements don’t actually work…

 The best supplements for leptin resistance and insulin resistance:

-- Berberine - Helps lower blood sugar levels by sensitizing the body to insulin and by lowering inflammation.
+- Berberine – Helps lower blood sugar levels by sensitizing the body to insulin and by lowering inflammation (10).
 Doses as high as 2,000mg per day may be needed to see results.

-- Chromium - Helps sensitize cells to insulin.
+- Chromium – Helps sensitize cells to insulin (11).
 Consider using up to 1,000mcg per day.

-- Alpha lipoic acid - May improve peripheral neuropathy and is helpful in lowering both blood glucose and leptin levels.
-Doses as high as 600mg per day in sustained release capsules tend to provide the best results.
+- Alpha lipoic acid – This may improve peripheral neuropathy and is helpful in lowering both blood glucose and leptin levels (12).
+Doses as high as 600mg per day in sustained-release capsules tend to provide the best results.

 - Myoinositol – This powerful sugar alcohol directly helps lower both insulin and leptin making it one of the few to do both.
 To get this benefit you will want to take at least 1,500mg daily for 6 months.

 - Note: When it comes to insulin resistance I generally recommend using at least 3 supplements to help lower your levels.
-For an in depth review on insulin resistance you can find more in this post.
+For an in-depth review of insulin resistance, please check out this post.

 Supplements for Thyroid Resistance + Leptin Resistance